-Every family line is different, so the best genealogy software offers options to help you map out your family tree.
-For example, if you find multiple marriages, divorces, adoptions, you'll want software that can account for each of these events.
-Legacy 8 wins our TopTenREVIEWS Gold Award for its flexible mapping and features that allow you to record a multitude of different types of relationships.
-This genealogy software links directly to the popular genealogy site Ancestry.com.
-We like this feature because it combines your research and mapping in a few steps.
-Rather than digging through printed records, you can research your family online and find more information, Legacy can import it directly to your family tree.
-After you've gathered family records and information, you can choose from many chart types to display the different relationships with this family tree software.
+The best genealogy software provides tools for research, charting and organizing your family tree easier.
+Legacy 8 wins our Top Ten Reviews Gold Award for family tree software because it links directly to popular genealogy sites like FamilySearch and Ancestry.com.
+This feature combines your research and mapping in a few steps.
+Rather than digging through printed records, you can research your family online.
+When you find more information, Legacy can import it directly to your family tree.
+After you've gathered family records and information, you can choose from different charts to display the different relationships with this family tree software.
 Legacy can list adoptive, foster and step relationships easily.

-Experts will find that some of the sourcing and research features seem oversimplified.
+You might find that some of the sourcing and research features seem oversimplified.